 - Low-flow water appliances

 Premier tiny homes are big energy savers.
 However, the benefits don’t just stop there.
 They also require less water.
 When you fit your home with propane instead of natural gas, you can save even more.
 As a general rule, tiny houses require less energy because they have lesser space.
 So they will cost less than an average-sized home in most forms of utility bills.

-If you need more information about tiny homes, get in touch with our tiny home dealer at Tiny Homes of Lake Norman at 843-300-5152.
+If you need more information about mountain tiny homes or other tiny homes, get in touch with our tiny home dealer at Tiny Homes of Lake Norman at 704-489-6033.

 I see your point when you said tiny homes only require window air conditioning systems and space heaters.
 I was looking at the photo of the small flat I was looking at, and I can tell it wouldn’t take too much to heat it up or cool it down.
 This is good because I’ve been trying to save money on utility costs.